Lance O'Sullivan (doctor)

 Lance O'Sullivan (born 1973) is a New Zealand Māori doctor (Te Rarawa, Ngati Hau, Ngati Maru) formerly practising in Kaitaia, Northland.
 He is also an author, public speaker and public health advocate.
-In 2013 O'Sullivan was declared Nga Toa Whakaihuwaka (Supreme Māori of the year), and in 2014 he was declared New Zealander of the Year 2014 for bringing health programmes to disadvantaged in rural areas.
+In 2013 O'Sullivan was declared Ngā Toa Whakaihuwaka (Supreme Māori of the year), and in 2014 he was declared New Zealander of the Year 2014 for bringing health programmes to disadvantaged in rural areas.

 Early life and education

-O'Sullivan grew up in the Auckland suburb of Howick and was raised by his single Pakeha mother after she left his alcoholic and violent father.
+O'Sullivan grew up in the Auckland suburb of Howick and was raised by his single Pākehā mother after she left his alcoholic and violent father.
 His sister, Nikki, is three years older.
 He attended school at Pakuranga College and Timaru Boys' High School.
 Each school expelled him before his mother sent him to Hato Petera College as a boarder.
 O'Sullivan completed his high school education as dux, head boy, sports champ and a kapa haka star.
 After graduating from Hato Petera College he spent 2 years working for Customs after dropping out of a science degree programme and becoming a father.
-At the age of 21 he was accepted into Auckland Medical School on a Māori preferential admission scheme.
+At the age of 21 he was accepted into Auckland Medical School.
 O'Sullivan graduated from Auckland Medical School in 2001.